ainemccaughey/Poker-Face/README.md

 The Poker Face program will take a file containing a set of poker hands either as a command line parameter or via console input and determine the type of hand for each set of cards.

 ## Sample Data
-A sample file to run with the program can be found within the resources directory
+A sample file to run with the program can be found at the root of the project (called Hands.txt)

 ## Running instructions